Your 5-Step Resilience Exercise for Accepting Change

 Finally, giving yourself permission to accept things is the cherry on top.
 In order to accept something, you are deciding to let the present be, even if it does not meet your ideals or expectations.

 Try thinking of a mantra that can help you give yourself permission to accept the current situation.
 A go-to for many people is the Serenity Prayer: “Grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”

-Accepting a situation doesn’t mean you’re giving up—it means you’re trusting your ability to get through.
+Accepting a situation doesn’t mean you’re giving up—it means you’re trusting your ability to get through it.
 And that’s what resilience is; it means getting a little lost but then figuring out your way forward.

 This post originally appeared on Shine, an app that helps you feel more positive & powerful every day.
 This article was published in September 2019 and has been updated.
 Photo by @yonas/Twenty20

 Really awesome post it can be helpful to see their thoughts in an unsubstantiated situation.

 Good day to all glad to be hear so excited about this been a long road to finding one’s self and also a positive vibe to spread to the world thanks again God bless

 May God bless you all in your future endeaver

 Ces cinq étapes de la résilience constituent une vraie source de motivation pour qui veut réussir dans la vie.
 Souvent les choses ne se déroulent pas comme on le souhaite mais il faut un état d’esprit positif pour pouvoir surmonter cette épreuve.
 J’ai vraiment aimé.
 Merci beaucoup.

 Very profound and I will be incorporating this in my life thankyou